 COVID-19 is a rapidly evolving situation.
 When working in different community settings, follow CDC guidance to help prevent the spread of COVID-19.
 Visit www.cdc.gov/coronavirus for the latest public health information.

 Join the CPSTF for this web-based meeting!
-Discussion topics will include HIV screening, cardiovascular disease prevention and control, tobacco cessation, mental health, and sleep health.
+Discussion topics will include cardiovascular disease prevention and control, tobacco cessation, and health equity.

 Do you know someone who should be a Community Preventive Services Task Force member?
 Nominations will be accepted through June 26, 2020.

 CDC’s Division of Heart Disease and Stroke Prevention released a new resource to help communities and health systems implement CPSTF-recommended telehealth interventions for cardiovascular disease prevention and management.

 AcademyHealth has a new blog featuring ways health services researchers can use CPSTF findings to develop effective, economically sound, health promotion interventions and research agendas.

 The CPSTF recommends digital health interventions to assist adolescents with overweight or obesity with weight management.

 The CPSTF recommends interventions that engage community health workers to increase breast, cervical, and colorectal cancer screening.

 An article in the March 2020 issue of the American Journal of Nursing outlines how evidence-based recommendations from The Community Guide can inform nursing practices.